osuosl/climesync/docs/source/usage.rst

 On the first run of the program in interactive mode, the configuration file `.climesyncrc` is created in the user's home directory.
 This configuration file stores server information and user credentials.
-Editing this file manually should not be necessary because Climesync updates these values as necessary.
+If Climesync is going to only be run in interactive mode then manually editing this file manually won't be necessary because Climesync will handle updating these values while it's being run in interactive mode,

-If you did feel so inclined as to manually edit this file, information on the structure of this file can be obtained `here`_.
+Information on the structure of this file can be obtained `here`_.

 The following configuration values are stored under the "climesync" header in .climesyncrc: